douglasdaly/douglasdaly-docker/README.md

 $ make configure
 ```

-You'll also need to add the appropriate `.env` file to the `src/` directory for the web app (or ensure the required environment variables are provided somehow).
+You'll also need to add the appropriate `production.env` file to the project for the web app (or ensure the required environment variables are provided somehow).

 ## Build